Batch payment processing

 Manual workflows equate to a need for a standard payment timeline.
 AP teams are hands-on and must manage the process manually, which takes as long as it takes.

-An automated AP solution will take payments and create a standard timeline for the process.
-This simplification creates a more structured environment for accounts payable and improves vendor relationships when they get regular, on-time payments.
+An automated AP solution creates a consistent, streamlined timeline for the process.
+This simplification leads to a more structured AP environment and strengthens vendor relationships with on-time payments.

 Cost effective

-In the business world, time is money, and having a single transaction reduces individual transactions on banking statements that must be reconciled one at a time.
+Time is money.
+A single bulk transaction reduces the number of individual transactions on banking statements that must be reconciled.

-Automation techniques allow AP professionals to handle more payments as the company grows without additional staff.
+Automation techniques allow AP professionals to process more payments as the company grows, without the need for additional headcount.

 hand dropping coins line art